dennissxz/data-science-handbook/25-graph-related/31-maximum-flow.md

 In reality, capacities are often defined on vertices, such as computer networks.
 There are algorithms to solve vertex-capacity max-flow problem.

+Vertex-capacity max-flow: capacity constraints are on vertices.
+Each vertex has capacity constraint $c(v)$.

+Assign infinite capacity to all edges.
+Convert each vertex to two vertices connected by an edge, with edge weight $c(e) = c(v)$.
+Equivalent.

+Vertex-disjoint path problem: find maximum number of vertex-disjoint paths (no two paths share vertices) connecting $S$ to $T$.

+Recall Menger’s Theorem:
+- The maximum number of EDPs connecting $S$ to $T$ is equal to the minimum number of edges needed to disconnect $S$ from $T$.

+The corresponding version in this setting is:
+- The maximum number of **VDPs** connecting $S$ to $T$ is equal to the minimum number of **vertices** needed to disconnect $S$ from $T$.

 ## Applications